Senate proposal on encryption gives judges broad powers

 President Obama warned a tech conference earlier this month against “fetishizing” phones and made it clear that he supports law enforcement efforts to gain access to encrypted information.

-Administration officials have reviewed the legislation from Burr and Feinstein and offered suggested edits, the sources said, signaling that the White House may now be more open to a legislative approach.
+Administration officials have reviewed the legislation from Burr and Feinstein and offered suggested edits, the sources said, signalling that the White House may now be more open to a legislative approach.

 Still, the Burr-Feinstein effort is expected to face a steep climb in a gridlocked Congress wary about tackling such a complex and controversial issue during an election year.